 Please note that these are conceptual components, the actual implementation might look different.

 The parser reads the unformatted plain SQL or PL/SQL input and generates a parse-tree.
 The parse-tree is a hierarchical representation of the significant tokens of the input.
-In other words, there are neither whitespace nor comments in a parse-tree.
+In other words, there is neither whitespace nor comments in a parse-tree.

 Each node in the parse-tree includes the start and end position within the plain SQL input.